Governance, compliance, and controlled change management for production databases

 Deployment success or failure status and any rollback actions taken.
 This closes the loop, confirming the change was applied correctly or documenting what went wrong.

-Schema definitions stored in Git mean every change has a commit, author, reviewer, and timestamp.
+Schema definitions stored in version control mean every change has a commit, author, reviewer, and timestamp.
 The version control history becomes the audit trail, with no additional tracking system required.

 Pull request workflows provide the proposal, review, and approval cycle with a full audit trail.
 Branch protection rules enforce separation of duties, and CI validation runs automatically before any human review begins.